 Petty, No. 18 Alabama rain in 3s, beat LSU 105-75

-BATON ROUGE, La.
-(AP) -- Alabama coach Nate Oats was concerned his team might lose its sense of urgency when it took the court as a member of the AP Top 25 for the first time in three seasons.
+BATON ROUGE, La. — Alabama coach Nate Oats was concerned his team might lose its sense of urgency when it took the court as a member of the AP Top 25 for the first time in three seasons.

 John Petty quickly calmed his coach down.